conilas/grammar-experimentation/README.md

 * CPS (because I'm not that smart)
 * Variable mutability (because it is not necessary)

+## Implementations

+* Finish Perl6 parser implementation according to what we must cover;
+* Do the parsing stuff in Lua using LPEG and in Ocaml (ocamllex and ocamlyacc);
+* ?
+* Cry in the bath because you'll probably fail
+* Think of next steps

 # Inspirations

 * BCPL (the ```be``` idea intrigues me);